Back to Blog

 As Black-led organisations adjust to serve their communities in a new capacity, the persistent lack of parity affects their ability to deliver the necessary support that allows beneficiaries to thrive.
 While these organisations’ efforts inspire us, we know more can be done to support them.

-Our upcoming report discusses the current context for Black-led organisations and how we’re helping their development post-pandemic.
+Our report, Stories from the frontline, discusses the current context for Black-led organisations and how we’re helping their development post-pandemic.